YuriyKrasyuk/hw-6-sort-folder/README.md

 # hw-6-sort-folder
-Repository for the Home Task #6
+Repository for the Home Work #6